mcaplin/beng183/RNASeq.md

 Two tools to do this are:
 - FastQC: *tool to perform analysis on Illumina reads*
-- NGSQC: *tool to perform analysis on any platform* After getting the raw reads, we discard low quality reads, trim adaptor sequences, and eliminate poor-quality bases.[2](#2)
+- NGSQC: *tool to perform analysis on any platform* After getting the raw reads, we discard low quality reads, trim adaptor sequences, and eliminate poor-quality bases.
+[2](#2)

 > Now that we've got our reads, we can begin mapping them to the genome
 ### 2) Core-Analysis